 And if you already DO have palm trees next to your table, it should taste even better!

 The “why” of some ingredients

-Lentils absorb flavors beautifully and cook much more quickly than other legumes.
+Lentils absorb flavors beautifully and cook much more quickly than other legumes even without soaking. for more information, see this post about how to cook beans.
 Still, you could soak these and even pre-cook them if you want to speed up the meal process, especially if you are at high altitude.
 Though I didn’t use my Instant Pot for this dish, you could.

-I used green lentils for this recipe, but red lentils cook even faster and will thicken the stew more than the green.
+I used green lentils for this recipe, since that’s what I had in the pantry, but red lentils cook even faster and will thicken the stew more than the green.

-This meal was also inspired by what I had on hand on a snowy day a week or so ago.
+This meal was also inspired by what I had on hand on a snowy day.
 With six inches of snow in the forecast, I didn’t want to go shopping.
 Beef and lentils in my kitchen?
 Beef and lentils it is!